kyleaoconnell22/BDS_genomics_tutorial/README.md

 ## **Workflow Overview** <a name="WFO"></a>

-The workflow is run by the script execute_mapping.py which can be run locally, or via sh startup script on GCP.
+The workflow is run by the script execute_mapping.py which can be run locally, via sh startup script on GCP, or if you can't do that, run it on BinderHub!
+See more in the Tutorial section.

 ### *Pipeline Dependencies*
 + **bwa**:  [bwa](http://bio-bwa.sourceforge.net/) is used for genome alignment.